tosc/vim/README.md

 ## TROUBLESHOOTING
 ### ERROR
 * If vim complains about the statusline then you might be using an old git version.
 I use the -C flag and older version don't have it.
+* Missing python27.dll.
+You might be using a 64bit vim with 32bit python.
+Install 64bit python and it should work.

 ### Code-Completion
 #### C